Instant Pot Chicken Broth

 Ingredients

-• 6 to 8 cups distilled water
+• 8 cups distilled water

 • ½ teaspoon sea salt